 RED WINE SAUCE

 Dilute the stock mix with 150ml of boiling water.
 Return the pan to medium heat with a drizzle of oil.
-When hot, fry the sliced onion until soft and lightly golden, 5-6 minutes (shifting occasionally).
+When hot, fry the sliced Onion until soft and lightly golden, 5-6 minutes (shifting occasionally).
 Add the grated garlic and the chopped thyme, and fry until fragrant, 1-2 minutes.
 Pour in the red wine and the diluted stock mix.
 Simmer until thickening, 5-6 minutes.
 Remove from the heat, add 3 tsp of sweetener (optional), and season.

 FANCY FEAST